 (Interestingly, seat 5K seems to have fallen off the seatmap, possibly as the result of being blocked off for flight crew rest.
 Virgin Atlantic has not responded to my questions about this.)

 It also strikes me that Virgin’s controlling partner Delta must be on board with calling these non-suite seats “suites”.
 As the Thompson Vantage XL+-based Delta ONE Suite rolls out, will these immunised joint-venture partners come together on business class branding, even if not on product?

-Virgin Atlantic Upper Class bar is missing from these planes, it seems that some ex-Airberlin hard product, including a “barista-style coffee menu and free wifi messaging” has been retained.
+While the signature Virgin Atlantic Upper Class bar is missing from these planes, it seems that some ex-Airberlin hard product, including a “barista-style coffee menu and free wifi messaging” has been retained.

 Further back in the aircraft, though, the news is mixed.
 Passengers in premium economy won’t be delighted to find that there isn’t any — yet, with only extra-legroom economy seats between “Riff Raff” (one name considered for Virgin’s original economy product) and Upper Class.
 Virgin’s executive vice president for operations Phil Maher promises that premium economy will be fitted “towards the end of the year”.

 Economy passengers booked on the 787, however, will have a slightly older cabin but much more spacious seats than the narrow product on Virgin’s nine-abreast Dreamliners.

 It will be fascinating to see the reaction from business class passengers on these seats.
 Airberlin’s business cabin could charitably have been called “workmanlike” or “efficient”, without any of the glitzy glam Virgin branding.